English at Friars

 Whole School Events

 The school encourages our pupils to take part in several whole school events across the year.
-These include BBC 500 words competition, The Friars and Portico Spelling Bee and World Book Day celebrations as part of our book week.
+These have included BBC’s 500 words competition, The Friars and Portico Spelling Bee and World Book Day celebrations as part of our book week.